-This is a comprehensive list of trusted local airlines in Nigeria and the services they provide.
+This is a comprehensive list of trusted local and international airlines in Nigeria and the services they provide.

 Travelers can take opportunity of several local or domestic airlines in Nigeria that offer flights within the country at a cheap rate.